 Nearly three out of four younger bankers notice mobile ads during their research process, giving financial marketers rich opportunities to promote their products, services and special offers.

 The “Mobile Path to Purchase” study is part of a massive research project examining how mobile devices are changing consumers’ shopping patterns in the retail, gas/convenience store, insurance and banking categories.
 Results are based on data from an online survey of 2,000 U.S. smartphone and tablet users.
 Researchers also observed the actual usage patterns and behaviors of some 6,000 Apple and Android users.
 This is the second consecutive year the study has been fielded, giving researchers a solid perspective into trends.
-You can download the entire 38-page PDF white paper for free here after completing a short registration form.

 Financial Brand Forum Workshop: The Mobile Future of Financial Marketing